Box Hill North

 Box Hill North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Box Hill North has high cultural diversity, with 44.6% speaking a language other than English at home and 44.5% born overseas.
-Christianity is the main religion in Box Hill North, comprising 39.0%.
-Buddhism is overrepresented compared to Greater Melbourne, making up 6.2% of the population.
+Box Hill North has a high level of cultural diversity, with 44.6% of its population speaking a language other than English at home and 44.5% born overseas.
+Christianity is the predominant religion in Box Hill North, accounting for 39.0%.
+However, Buddhism is slightly overrepresented compared to Greater Melbourne, with 6.2% versus 6.0%.

 Frequently Asked Questions - Diversity